image

 Cost savings and financial gains

-While quality management requires initial investment, it often leads to significant cost savings:
+While quality management may require initial investment, it often results in substantial cost savings:

 • Decreased expenses related to defects and rework